MitMaro/node-server-shutdown/README.md

 Using just [`server.close`][1] only terminates the server once every connection is closed.
 This is problematic since, [by design][2], keep-alive connections can continue to hold the server open, and WebSockets can hold the connection open for extended periods of time.
-A [naive solution][3] forcefully destroys all the sockets, interrupting any inflight requests.
+A [naive solution][3] forcefully destroys all the sockets, interrupting any in-flight requests.
 Another solution is to [`server.unref`][4] the server, but this isn't a satisfactory solution as it does not allow the [`close`][5] event to be used.

 This library solves this problem by tracking when a connection is busy, using [`request`][6] for HTTP connections, and hooking into [`write`][7] in the case of WebSockets.
-The server shutdowns by first stopping any additional connections being made, closing any idle HTTP and WebSocket connections, closing any busy HTTP connections once the inflight request has completed, and closing WebSocket connections on finish of a write.
+The server shutdowns by first stopping any additional connections being made, closing any idle HTTP and WebSocket connections, closing any busy HTTP connections once the in-flight request has completed, and closing WebSocket connections on the finish of a write.

 ## Install